monkeymademe/picamera2-WebUI/README.md

 ## What is Picamera2 Library

-This project utilizes the Picamera2 library for Python.
+This project utilizes the Picamera2 Python library.
 Picamera2 is the libcamera-based replacement for Picamera which was a Python interface to the Raspberry Pi's legacy camera stack.
 For more information about Picamera2, visit [Picamera2 GitHub Repository](https://github.com/raspberrypi/picamera2).

 ## Author